krisious/aimer-tribute-page/README.md

 # aimer-tribute-page
-Aimer tribute page with embed youtube and spotify
+Aimer tribute page made by using bootstrap with embed youtube and spotify